-A star party is cancelled if the weather is rainy or cloudy.
-We usually begin each summer star party starting at about 9:00 P.M.
+NOTE: A star party is cancelled if the weather is rainy or cloudy.
+We usually begin each summer star party starting at about 9:00 P.M. (or earlier after July).

 We may be able to host a group for private viewing of the heavens using our facilities.
 However, to arrange this please contact our observatory director (see "Questions?" below) up to 3 months, but not less than 2 months, in advance to reserve a date.

 Our star parties for the public are a great way to learn about astronomy and see things for yourself.
 In order that they be enjoyable for everyone, we ask that you familiarize yourself with star party etiquette (click here).

 The Hidden Valley Observatory is located at 4715 Hidden Valley Rd., about 1/4 mile west of Sturgis Road.
 (Hwy 79 north).

 A table of times for sunrise, sunset, twilight, and lunar illumination for the observatory's location is available here.
 An explanation of the items listed in the table is available here.